I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportasyncnotificationdetected.md

 When processed by Storport, the status event notification is forwarded to the storage class driver to initiate any necessary system response actions.

-If the <i>Flags</i> parameter is 0, Storport will indicate all status values in its notification to the storage class driver.</p>
+If the <i>Flags</i> parameter is 0, Storport will indicate all status values in its notification to the storage class driver.

 ## Requirements
 | &nbsp; | &nbsp; |